-Jason turned to the left, then left again, then right several times followed by walking forward. as he closed in on Ricky.
+Jason turned to the left, then left again, then right several times, and finally straight ahead as he closed in on Ricky.
 It was forward that made Jason most nervous.
-There should be a turn, there should be a turn.
-Walking in a straight line for too long was like answering a multiple choice test and marking “B” six times in a row.
+There should be a turn, there should be a turn, he muttered.
+Walking in a straight line for too long was like answering a multiple with “B” six times in a row.
 It felt wrong.
-No test maker creates a multiple choice test where there are many of the same answers in a row.

 “Keep coming, buddy.
 I think I can hear your footsteps.”

 “Okay,” Jason said.
-He felt he was closer, too, and lowered his voice’s volume.
+He felt he was closer, too, and lowered his voice.
 “It’s just like a mirror maze in an amusement park.”
 Jason rounded a mirrored corner.

 “I wish — hey!
 You made it.”

 Jason embraced Ricky in a bear hug.
-After a time, he released Ricky and stepped back.
+After a time, he released him and stepped back.
 “So where are we?”

 “An alternate dimension.”
 The woman’s voice came from above.
 Jason looked up.
 Another mirror maze with silvery glass panels, each about three meters tall, jutted out from one another at right angles.
 The woman stood perpendicular to Jason, as well as above him.
 The entire mirror maze above Jason and Ricky was at a right angle to them, defying gravity.
 The woman flexed her knees, pushed forward — or up, depending on your perspective — and landed softly beside Jason in his mirror maze.
 She offered a hand.
 “I’m Brittany.”

-Ricky turned to the man on his left.
-“This is Alexi.”
+Ricky turned to the man who’d appeared on his left.
+“This is Alexi,” Brittany said.